Ghini/ghini.desktop/doc/taxonomic-lookup.rst

 later, but that should be a separate compatibility cleanup.

 ``bauble/plugins/plants/taxonomy_check.py`` still documents a TNRS file-based workflow for batch checks.
-Before closing the release-blocking taxonomy lookup issue, decide whether that workflow should:
+The manual workflow points at the current TNRS web application, but it does not yet call a provider API directly.
+Before closing the release-blocking taxonomy lookup issue, decide whether that workflow
+should:

 * keep importing user-supplied TNRS files,
 * switch to WFO matching exports,